MC-Synergy/MCSTurtleTracker/README.md

 Every MCS player can ofcourse add their own systems and turtles to this service, so you will never lose your turtle again.
 It's pretty easy to begin with this system but there are some littles pieces of code you need to add to your script to take full advantage of the service.

 ### Step 0 - Modem
-The most important requirement for the service to work is that your turtle or computer ***needs*** an ender modem!
-Without the modem the service will be completely useless.
+The most important requirement for the service to work is that your turtle or computer ***needs*** an ***ender*** modem!
+Without the ender modem the service will be completely useless.
 If your turtle has no more free peripheral slots you will need to make some changes in your system so that every turtle has an ender modem.

 ### Step 1 - Library
 You will need the turtletrackerlib.lua for this to work.
 There are two different libraries, one for turtles and one for (pocket) computers.